danhowarthdwp/dwp-health-data-glossary/a-to-z/performance.md

 ## Definition

 How effectively the things we set out to do are being done.
 Relates to team activities, opportunities and levers.
+It’s measured by [performance measures](/a-to-z/performance-measure).

 ## Purpose